-This slow cooker beef short ribs recipe and post contains affiliate links.
+Bust out the slow cooker for a delicious beef short ribs recipe that cooks all day and tastes like a million bucks.
+This post contains affiliate links.
+Please see my disclosures.

 In my last post featuring my gluten-free popovers recipe, you may have caught a glimpse of this beefy dish that I served alongside those buttery popovers.